etendosoftware/docs/docs/user-guide/etendo-copilot/getting-started.md

 ![Copilot Navbar](../../assets/user-guide/etendo-copilot/getting-started/copilot-navbar.png)

 Here, you can select an Assistant and engage in a conversation with it.
-Copilot facilitates communication with [`Langchain Agent`, `LangGraph` and `Open AI Assistant` types](../../user-guide/etendo-copilot/setup.md#assistant-window).
+Copilot facilitates communication with [`Langchain Agent`, `Multi-Model Assistant`, `LangGraph` and `Open AI Assistant` types](../../user-guide/etendo-copilot/setup.md#assistant-window).

 ### Visualization Mode